dsbferris/XPS13-9360-Opencore/README.md

 # XPS13-9360-Opencore
-EFI for Opencore Hackintosh on Dell XPS 13 9360
+OpenCore on Dell XPS 13 9360 \
 Based on Dortania Guide and inspiration from the following repos.

 ## Related repos: